A Woven Woman

 by Ann Martin Ridings

-When her youngest son left home, Ann Martin Ridings felt the world shift.
-After raising five boys and the sacred daily rituals of care that go with noise, mess, smell, years of school, ER visits, as well as poignant conversations and growing milestones, she found herself lying on the couch amid crumbs, memories, and a sudden quiet.
+When her youngest child left home, Ann Martin Ridings felt the world shift.
+After raising five boys and the daily rituals of care that goes with that, she found herself lying on the couch amid crumbs, memories, and a sudden quiet.

 About the Author